 Hello Friends!
 It has been some time since I’ve posted anything on here.
-So I thought I’d do a quick catch-up before I launch into today’s make (scroll down to look at the Lander jeans I made!).
+So I thought I’d do a quick catch-up before I launch into today’s make (here’s a sneak preview of my Lander jeans – scroll down to see more!).

 2018 in review